Islam, Judaism, Rome: three worlds in one city

 The Mezquita-Catedral: three cultures in one building

 The Mezquita-Catedral is the most complete physical expression of three-culture Córdoba.
-Its forest of 856 columns came partly from Roman and Visigothic buildings — many were reused directly.
+Its forest of 856 columns came partly from Roman and Visigothic buildings, many reused directly.
 The double-tiered red and white horseshoe arches are the defining image of Umayyad architecture.
-In the 16th century, a full Gothic cathedral nave was inserted into the mosque's centre — a decision that the architect of King Carlos V apparently found so alarming that, on seeing the completed work, he said: "You have destroyed something unique to build something ordinary."
+In the 16th century, a full Gothic cathedral nave was inserted into the mosque's centre, a decision so alarming to the architect of King Carlos V that, on seeing the completed work, he reportedly said: "You have destroyed something unique to build something ordinary."

 The result is neither mosque nor cathedral, but a layered record of five centuries of history that no single civilisation could have produced alone.